mykelalvis/FT/Traveller/Locations/Sectors/Spinward Marches.md

 a liberal one in favor of a regime that fits well with Imperial plans for the region?
-For these and other reasons such as the sheer costs (in lives and money) involved the Imperium generally tries not to become involved in ‘local matters’ such as insurgencies against a world’s government.
+For these and other reasons such as the sheer costs (in lives and money) involved the Imperium generally tries not to become involved in 'local matters' such as insurgencies against a world's government.

 However, if the insurgents are anti–Imperium in outlook, plan to secede, or if they are damaging Imperial assets and causing